New for 2019:

-Laurier has signed an agreement to affiliate with 1 of the world’s top 100 educational institutions to offer students an opportunity to earn a Laurier Bachelor of Arts (BA) degree (in either Criminology, Law & Society, or Human Rights & Human Diversity) and a law degree (LLB) from the University of Sussex, United Kingdom (UK), in 6 years.
+Laurier has signed an agreement to affiliate with one of the world’s top 100 educational institutions to offer students an opportunity to earn a Laurier Bachelor of Arts (BA) degree (in either Criminology, Law & Society, or Human Rights & Human Diversity) and a law degree (LLB) from the University of Sussex, United Kingdom (UK), in 6 years.
 Learn more about the LLB/BA.

 Psychology (BA) Forensic Psychology Specialization

 Laurier’s offers a direct-entry specialization in Forensic Psychology, which provides a broad overview of psychology with an added focus on the role of psychology in the criminal justice system.
 The Forensic Psychology Specialization is open to all Comprehensive Psychology students at our Brantford campus to enhance their degree and add to their credentials!